Overview of Co-authoring in SharePoint Online

 Collaborating with Multiple Users

-When multiple users working on a document, you’ll see an indication at the top.
+When multiple users work on a document, you’ll see an indication at the top.
 You can click on them to see their contact card and see who they are.
 Also, you can invite additional people to work with this document.
 We can use instant messaging features from the contact card to chat with these people directly, which makes it nice and easy to collaborate.

 Disable co-authoring in SharePoint Online